-A majority of the shares of common stock issued and outstanding on March 7, 2014, the record date for the annual meeting, present in person at the meeting or represented at the meeting by proxy, will constitute a quorum.
+A majority of the shares of common stock issued and outstanding on March 18, 2016, the record date for the annual meeting, present in person at the meeting or represented at the meeting by proxy, will constitute a quorum.
 A quorum must be present in order to hold the annual meeting and to conduct business.
 Your shares are counted as being present if you vote in person at the meeting, by telephone, over the Internet, or by submitting a properly executed proxy card.

 Abstentions are counted as shares present at the meeting for purposes of determining whether a quorum exists.
 Abstentions have no effect on Proposal 1, the election of directors.
-Because abstentions will be included in tabulations of the votes cast and shares entitled to vote for purposes of determining whether a proposal has been approved, abstentions have the same effect as negative votes on Proposal 2, the approval of the amended Lattice Semiconductor Corporation 2013 Incentive Plan, Proposal 3, the approval of the amended Lattice Semiconductor Corporation 2011 Non-Employee Director Stock Incentive Plan, Proposal 4, the approval of the Company's named executive officer compensation, and on Proposal 5, the ratification of the selection of our independent registered public accounting firm.
+Because abstentions will be included in tabulations of the votes cast and shares entitled to vote for purposes of determining whether a proposal has been approved, abstentions have the same effect as negative votes on Proposal 2, the approval of the Company's named executive officer compensation, on Proposal 3, the approval of the amended Lattice Semiconductor Corporation 2013 Incentive Plan, and on Proposal 4, the ratification of the appointment of our independent registered public accounting firm.

 If your broker holds your shares in its name (also known as "street name"), the broker is not permitted to vote your shares if it does not receive voting instructions from you on any matters that are not "discretionary" matters.
-Shares that are not permitted to be voted by your broker are called "broker nonvotes."
+Shares that are not permitted to be voted by your broker are called "broker non-votes."
 Under the Delaware General Corporation Law, broker non-votes count as being present for purposes of determining whether a quorum of shares is present at a meeting but are not counted for purposes of determining the number of votes cast for or against a proposal.
 Broker non-votes will have no effect on Proposal 1, the election of directors, because directors are elected by a plurality of the votes cast.
-Broker non-votes also will have no effect on Proposal 2, the approval of the amended Lattice Semiconductor Corporation 2013 Incentive Plan, Proposal 3, the approval of the amended Lattice Semiconductor Corporation 2011 Non-Employee Director Equity Incentive Plan, and Proposal 4, the approval of the Company's named executive officer compensation, because broker non-votes will not be included in tabulations of votes cast and shares entitled to vote for purposes of determining whether a proposal has been approved.
-Broker non-votes will have no effect on Proposal 5, ratification of the appointment of our independent registered public accounting firm, because brokers or nominees have discretionary authority to vote on this proposal.
+Broker non-votes also will have no effect on Proposal 2, the approval of the Company's named executive officers' compensation on an advisory basis, or Proposal 3, the approval of the amended Lattice Semiconductor Corporation 2013 Incentive Plan, because broker non-votes will not be included in tabulations of votes cast and shares entitled to vote for purposes of determining whether a proposal has been approved.
+Broker non-votes will have no effect on Proposal 4, ratification of the appointment of our independent registered public accounting firm, because brokers or nominees have discretionary authority to vote on this proposal.
 We urge you to give voting instructions to your broker on all voting items.